 Emerging Drone Threats

-The drones of the future are already here and transforming lives.
-Unfortunately, there’s an unwelcome payload that they carry — serious, and growing security risks.
-These wide-ranging hazards include everything from outright security breaches to drone-enabled smuggling,
+Today, the drones of the future are already here and transforming lives.
+However, there’s an unwelcome payload that they carry—serious and growing security risks.
+These wide-ranging hazards, for instance, include everything from outright security breaches to drone-enabled smuggling, corporate espionage, and unauthorized surveillance.

-corporate espionage, and unauthorized surveillance.Cheap, fast, and stealthy drones can also be fitted with explosives.
-The recent Russia-Ukraine war and Israel-Palestine conflicts have shown how drones are changing the nature of warfare.
-Smart drones, drone swarms, and low-RCS missiles will become commonplace weapons of tomorrow.
+Moreover, cheap, fast, and stealthy drones can also be fitted with explosives.
+In recent years, the Russia–Ukraine war and Israel–Palestine conflicts have shown how drones are changing the nature of warfare.
+Looking ahead, smart drones, drone swarms, and low-RCS missiles will become commonplace weapons of tomorrow.

 The Need for C-UAS Solutions